 Whether you are a first-time backpacker or a seasoned veteran, everyone likes a good list.
 Our detailed checklist below covers everything from critical backpacking equipment (tent, pack, sleeping bag, etc.) to hiking footwear and clothing, optional items, and extras not to forget.
 For more information on each product category, many of the headings link to our detailed product round-ups, which are the result of years of testing and opinions (we do love backpacking).
 And for all our product recommendations in one place, see the landing page for our hiking and backpacking gear reviews.

 Your tent serves both as protection from outside elements and a refuge while sleeping in the backcountry.
 In terms of weight, most 3-season backpacking tents range from 2 to 5 pounds for a 2-person model (the most popular size), although there are a number of minimalist shelters that are even less than that.
 And keep an eye on things like interior space, durability, and doors and vestibules.
-Our top backpacking tent choice for 2018 is the Nemo Dagger, which checks off all of the boxes: it’s lightweight at 3 pounds 5 ounces, spacious, well built, and easy to set up.
+Our top backpacking tent choice for 2019 is the Big Agnes Copper Spur HV UL3, which checks off all of the boxes: it’s lightweight at 3 pounds 7 ounces, spacious, well-built, and easy to set up.

 3. Sleeping Bag

 The last thing you want after a long day on the trail is a restless, cold night.
 A quality sleeping bag is one of the most expensive purchases you’ll make, but it can last for many years if treated well.
 Sleeping bags can be roomy or streamlined, from plush mummy bags to lightweight summer quilts, and are available in both down and synthetic builds.
 If you have the budget, we love down-specialist Feathered Friends and the Swallow 20 YF in particular.
 REI makes a number of very competitive bags as well, including the popular Magma.